railsuser2014/openobject-doc-book-en/3/3_9/chart_of_accounts.rst

    *Starting from a Generic Chart of Accounts*

 The wizard will change a bit according to the chart of accounts you select.
 For the Generic Chart you will be able to add a tax percentage, which will not be the case when you install, for instance, the chart named ``Belgium - Plan Comptable Minimum Normalise``.
-Here OpenERP will automaticaly install the tax configuration for Belgium too.
+Here OpenERP will automatically install the tax configuration for Belgium too.
 You will

 .. figure::  images/account_chart_be.png
    :scale: 75